jeah-z/BDE-FGCN-DFT/README.md

 SMILES,id,qm,nmr,type
 [C@H]1([C@H]([C@H]2CCCN2[C@@H]1CO)O)O,1,0.3783899996060892,-0.183985470513843,C

-This code adopts SMILES as input with the index of two atoms in the rdkit.
+This code adopts SMILES as input with the index of atom in the rdkit.
 Above atomic index usually is the same as the index in the SMILES string.

 Example:

 SMILES,id,qm,nmr,type
 c1ccc(cc1)N(=O)=O,1,7.605982509759489,1.304699548882766,H

-If the the bond involve implicit hydrogen, users could input the heavy atom's index twice, this script will detect implicit hydrogen index automatically.
+If the NMR involves a implicit hydrogen bonded with a heavy atom, users could input the heavy atom's index, this script will detect implicit hydrogen index automatically.

 # to train the model